AMBASSADOR OF LINDY HOP

 * workshops * weekends * camps * competitions * exchanges * children’s programs * performances * choreography * flash mobs * articles * books * lectures * panels * documentaries * film festivals * websites * online forums * blogs * Facebook groups * live streaming * fund raisers * scholarships * works of art * photography * and of course dances, often to live big band music, in an array of sizes, locations, venues, and themes.

 For more information about this incredibly special person and the Lindy hop, I invite you to explore the rest of this site and the websites listed below.
 You’ll find bios, photos, interviews, historic and recent film clips, and related links.
-I think these materials will give a sense of what an amazing person Frankie was, why he devoted his life to the dance he loved so much, and why he is still so beloved.
+These materials will give a sense of what an amazing person Frankie was, why he devoted his life to the dance he loved so much, and why he is still so beloved.

 Cynthia R. Millman